Umpqua Access Checking account review

 - Complimentary savings account.
 Signing up for an Umpqua Access Checking account automatically qualifies you for up to three Grow Savings or Thrive Money Market accounts with no monthly maintenance fees.

 - Free incoming wire transfer.
-Receive a free incoming wire transfer monthly.
+Receive one refundable incoming wire transfer monthly.

 - Bill pay.
 Automate your bill payments with Umpqua Access Checking account with no daily transaction limits.